node-task/spec/README.md

 Execute a task.
 Must emit a `run` event with `config` as the first argument before processing task operations.
 A promise representing the completion of the task must be returned.

 ### parseConfig(config) ≈
 Normalize task configuration, returning the modified config with any with any defaults from `options` applied.
-Before processing, must emit `parseConfig` event with the source `config` as the first argument.
+Before processing, must emit `parseConfig` event with the source `config` as the first argument.  **This method must be synchronous.**

 ### setup(config) ≈
 Pre-task operations, if any, occur here.
 Before processing, must emit `setup` event with `config` as the first argument.